HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

     <div class="col-6 pr-3">
         Even though you can create an infinite amount of DIDs, DAC operations usually only require specifying one.
 Hence, you have to either create a DID or use one that was previously created.
         <p>
             To create a DID,  you need to initialize the <code>Morpheus</code> plugin from the SDK, which enables the previously created vault to handle your DIDs.
+The plugin consists of a public part that can be accessed without the password.
+The private part requires the unlock password explicitly.
         </p>
     </div>
     <div class="col-6">